CdecPGL/minimal-serializer/documents/serializer.md

 1. Add `System.Serializable` attribute
 1. Add `FixedLength` attribute to string and array members
 1. (If class) Add `[StructLayout(LayoutKind.Sequential)]` attribute

+### Character Endoding

+This library uses UTF-8 as character encoding according to defact standard in Web.

+In C#, `string` has characters as UTF-16 internally but this library converts encodings between UTF-16 and UTF-8 automatically when serialization and deserialization.
+Because of this, you can use `string` without considering character encoding.

 ## Common